 Public Universities & Colleges

 There are seven public 4-year state universities and colleges in Utah.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Utah.

 Private Universities & Colleges

-In Utah there are sixteen accredited private four-year colleges.
+In Utah there are ten accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Utah.